nodepond/retroart/README.md

 > A retro-inspired pixeleditor online, build in VueJS.

-Hacked together in just some hours to get a better iunserstanding of VueJS
+Hacked together in just some hours to get a better understanding of VueJS.

 By Nodepond in 2017.